irmakoz1/pixel_generator_game/readme.md

 2- Create a virtual environment and install the requirements.txt file using pip.

 3- Run the script image_search_game.py from python terminal.
-A new window will open, enjoy the game!
+A new window will open, you can control the shape by creating a new random image (left button) or increasing pixels of the current image (right button)

+Enjoy the game!